Dissociative Identity Disorder

 - How your problem is affecting you today.

-You can read more about the different types of therapy for anxiety on the following links:
+You can read more about the different types of therapy for Dissociative Identity Disorder on the following links:

-- Counselling for Dissociative identity disorder
+- Counselling for Dissociative Identity Disorder

 Although all therapies use slightly different approaches, the one thing they all have in common is the relationship that is formed between the client and therapist.